rweigel/hxform/README.md

 # Overview

-This package is a wrapper to libraries that perform coordinate transforms.
+This package is a wrapper to libraries that performs reference frame transforms.

+The list of supported libraries are in [`info.py`](https://github.com/rweigel/hxform/blob/main/hxform/info.py).

 This package includes a thin and fast wrapper to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field) and [cxform](https://github.com/edsantiago/cxform), both of which contain magnetospheric coordinate transformation functions.

 To wrap `Geopack-08`, Numpy's `f2py` is used; see `src/Geopack-2008_dp_wrapper.for`.
 To wrap `cxform` Python's `ctype` library is used; see `src/cxform_wrapper.for`.
 For both wrappers, arrays are passed to the wrapper function, which loops over the array and calls the required functions on each iteration.
 This is much faster than looping over an array in Python and calling an external library function on each iteration.

-`hxform` also contains a wrapper to [SpacePy's coordinate transformation functions](https://spacepy.github.io/irbempy.html), which requires the installation of SpacePy.
-(SpacePy is not installed when `hxform` is installed due to issues encountered with SpacePy installation at the time of this release.)

 # Install